-The co-host of the popular podcast, The Imperfects, will work with the charity to break down the stigma associated with eating disorders, which affect an estimated one million Australians, and start a conversation about what can be done to support not only those with disorder eating, but also their families and carers
+The co-host of the popular podcast, The Imperfects, will work with the charity to break down the stigma associated with eating disorders, and start a conversation about what can be done to support not only those with disorder eating, but also their families and carers.

 When Hugh’s younger sister developed anorexia nervosa his family was deeply impacted, so he welcomed the opportunity to partner with the only national charity dedicated to supporting families and carers of a loved one with an eating disorder.

 “I wish so much this were available when my family was struggling because, I don’t reckon we coped too well with it,” Hugh said.

 EDFA has seen an increase in the number of family members and carers desperately seeking support and services as they try to help their loved ones.
 Eating disorders and disordered eating together are estimated to affect over 16% of the Australian population.
 Alarmingly, as a result of COVID-19, the number of people seeking treatment for eating disorders has risen 40%.

 Hugh experienced first-hand how eating disorders impact the whole family with long lasting effects and recalled the challenges he and his family encountered as they grasped to understand anorexia nervosa, a mental illness that has a mortality rate 5 times higher than the general population.